5 Things You Should Know About Fundraising Websites

 Okay, so now we get to the nitty gritty.
 If you’re careful and you do your research before committing to a fundraising site, you should have a safe and satisfying experience.

 Some sites have safeguards to ensure money gets to where it needs to go and your privacy is respected.
 To speak from our own experience, here are some of the policies GiveForward has to make our fundraisers as secure as possible:

-- Because we primarily focus on medical fundraising, we want to make sure the money raised on our fundraisers goes to the proper beneficiary – so we won’t write a check to anyone but the person listed as the beneficiary on the fundraiser.
+- Because we primarily focus on medical fundraising, we want to make sure the money raised on our fundraisers goes to the proper recipient – so we won’t send payment to anyone but the person listed as the funds manager on the fundraiser.
 That way donors know exactly who their donation is helping.

-- Some users are more private than others and we respect that, so we offer the option of making every fundraiser private – meaning it won’t show up on a Google search.
+- Some users are more private than others and we respect that, so we offer the option of hiding the fundraiser – meaning it won’t show up on a Google search.
 You are in control of who sees your fundraiser.